 8. Either directly or through the Capital Credit Syndicator, the bank takes to the discount window of its regional Federal Reserve Bank the bundled COA loans for “rediscounting.”
 (This is where the Fed deducts from the total loan an amount to cover its own actual servicing costs for issuing new money.)

 9. The regional Fed issues to the local bank a promissory note and creates new asset-backed money or “demand deposits” (a checking account) for the local bank.

 10. The local bank then transfers to the citizen’s Capital Ownership Account the new money to be used to purchase the newly issued shares of the enterprise.

 11. The citizen writes out a check from his or her Capital Ownership Account to purchase the new growth shares.

 12. The enterprise uses the cash to purchase new capital assets and working capital.

 13. The enterprise acquires and puts into operation the new capital (technology, structures, land, etc.) to increase its production of marketable goods and services.

-14. As it generates profits, the enterprise makes scheduled payments of dividends to the citizen’s Capital Homestead Account.
+14. As it generates profits, the enterprise makes scheduled payments of dividends to the citizen’s Capital Ownership Account.
 These dividends are tax-deductible to the enterprise.

-15. The Capital Homestead Account makes periodic installment payments of principal on the citizen’s CHA loan.
+15. The Capital Ownership Account makes periodic installment payments of principal on the citizen’s COA loan.
 Once principal payments on that loan are fully paid, all additional future dividends become a new source of consumption income for the citizen.

-16. The Capital Homestead money creation cycle ends with the original money being cancelled.
+16. The money creation cycle within the Economic Democracy process ends with the original money being cancelled.
 This prevents the inflationary effects of money remaining in the economy that is not backed by capital assets or marketable goods and services.